 BURLINGTON (AP) -- Vermont’s health commissioner is urging people to drink in moderation this holiday season -- or not at all.

 Dr. Harry Chen notes the state recently was ranked again by the United Health Foundation as the healthiest in the country, but lost points for the frequency of binge drinking among its residents.

 Chen urges that when planning holiday parties, include non-alcoholic offerings.
-He says people taking medications should not drink, and that anyone who has had anything to drink should not drive.

 Chen worked as an emergency room physician for 30 years, and says nothing’s sadder than having to tell a family a loved one has died in a preventable accident.